marcbaechinger/craft.js/readme.md

 //= require "ui-helper"
 ```

 Multiple dependencies can be declared in a single processing instruction or with multiple instructions. craft.js takes care to concatenate the script in the declared order and avoids including the same file twice.
+The .js post fix must be omitted when declaring dependencies with a processing instruction.

 ## Usage